bottlenoselabs/msbuild-tools/README.md

 # my-msbuild

-My preferred build settings for MSBuild.
+My preferred settings and extensions for MSBuild.